aptible/supercronic/README.md

 =====================
 Cron expression parser in Go language (golang).

-Given a cron expression and a time stamp, you can get the next time stamp which satisfy the cron expression.
+Given a cron expression and a time stamp, you can get the next time stamp which satisfies the cron expression.

-In another project, I decided to use Cron syntax to encode scheduling information.
+In another project, I decided to use cron expression syntax to encode scheduling information.
 Thus this standalone library to parse and apply time stamps to cron expressions.

 The time-matching algorithm in this implementation is efficient, it avoids as much as possible to guess the next matching time stamp, a common technique seen in a number of implementations out there.